 1. It’s full of good stuff.

-- Oxytocin: a powerful hormone that may help to decrease pain and it’s often called the “love hormone.”
+- Oxytocin: a powerful hormone that may help to decrease pain, often called the “love hormone.”

 - Cortisone: may reduce inflammation and swelling.